 module name

 cell name

 cell type

 cell port

 direction

 signal

-'''

-module inputs and outputs are output using cell type and port '-' and with 'pi' (primary input) or 'po' (primary output) or 'pio' as direction.
+module inputs and outputs are output using cell type and port '-' and with 'pi' (primary input) or 'po' (primary output) or 'pio' as direction. '''

-G.243 write_verilog - write design to Verilog file
+G.246 write_verilog - write design to Verilog file

-'''

-write_verilog [options] [filename]

-Write the current design to a Verilog file.

-with this option, SystemVerilog constructs like always_comb are used

--norename

-without this option all internal object names (the ones with a dollar

-instead of a backslash prefix) are changed to short names in the

-format '<number>'.

--renameprefix <prefix>

-insert this prefix in front of auto-generated instance names

-with this option no attributes are included in the output

--attr2comment

-with this option attributes are included as comments in the output

--noexpr

-without this option all internal cells are converted to Verilog

-expressions.

--siminit

-add initial statements with hierarchical refs to initialize FFs when

-in -noexpr mode.

--nodec

-32-bit constant values are by default dumped as decimal numbers,

-not bit pattern.
-This option deactivates this feature and instead

-will write out all constants in binary.

-dump 32-bit constants in decimal and without size and radix

--nohex

-constant values that are compatible with hex output are usually

-dumped as hex values.
-This option deactivates this feature and

-instead will write out all constants in binary.

--nostr

-Parameters and attributes that are specified as strings in the

-'''

-original input will be output as strings by this back-end.
+write_verilog [options] [filename] Write the current design to a Verilog file. -sv with this option, SystemVerilog constructs like always comb are used -norename without this option all internal object names (the ones with a dollar instead of a backslash prefix) are changed to short names in the format '<number>'. -renameprefix <prefix> insert this prefix in front of auto-generated instance names -noattr with this option no attributes are included in the output -attr2comment with this option attributes are included as comments in the output -noexpr without this option all internal cells are converted to Verilog expressions. -noparallelcase With this option no parallel_case attributes are used.
+Instead, a case statement that assigns don't-care values for priority dependent inputs is generated. -siminit add initial statements with hierarchical refs to initialize FFs when in -noexpr mode. -nodec 32-bit constant values are by default dumped as decimal numbers, not bit pattern.
+This option deactivates this feature and instead will write out all constants in binary. -decimal dump 32-bit constants in decimal and without size and radix -nohex constant values that are compatible with hex output are usually dumped as hex values.
+This option deactivates this feature and instead will write out all constants in binary. -nostr Parameters and attributes that are specified as strings in the original input will be output as strings by this back-end.
 This deactivates this feature and instead will write string constants as binary numbers.